Cranberry Orange Sorbet

 Once the cranberries are cooked and cooled, the almond milk goes in and they freeze into a beautiful, slightly creamy textured sorbet.
 Yet, still a sorbet.

 You might even consider serving this sorbet as a palate cleanser when serving several courses, and right after a fatty meat course.
-While a palate cleanser is often mild in flavor it usually has acidity to cleanse the tongue of meat fats.

 Sorbet In Winter?

-Absolutely, a sorbet in the winter!
-We often eat the heaviest meals of the year in the winter and so a refreshing sorbet is a welcome dessert instead of more heavy desserts.
+We often eat the heaviest meals of the year in the winter, and so a refreshing sorbet is a welcome dessert instead of more heavy desserts.

 If you are a regular drinker of cranberry juice, or add dried cranberries to your granola or Energy Bites/Bars, you know cranberries aid in digestion; perfect for winter meals.